mauriziocescon/myws/README.md

     // loader of the mf bundle: loads the bundle
     // and appends <mf1-v19></mf1-v19>.
-    component: MfLoaderComponent,
+    component: MfWrapper,
     data: {
-      // mf is used by MfLoaderComponent to load the
+      // mf is used by MfWrapper to load the
       // bundle and create a WC <mf1-v1></mf1-v19>
       mf: { elementId: 'mf1', tag: 'mf1-v19' },